pungggi/mouse_gestures/memory-bank/technical_implementation_plan.md

 - Added \_findPatternMatch method to support pattern-based gesture matching
 - Added robust error handling with try/catch blocks
-- Enhanced gesture matching with three-step approach:
+- Enhanced gesture matching with two-step approach:
   1. Exact match
-  2. Prefix match
-  3. Pattern match (when enabled)
+  2. Pattern match (when enabled)

 **Resolution:** The issue has been fixed by updating `extension.js` to correctly use `details.sequence` instead of `details.direction` for gesture processing.